What is Palmer College of Chiropractic?

 What is Palmer’s clinical training like?

 Students at all three of Palmer’s campuses undergo extensive clinical training under the close supervision of a faculty clinician in Palmer’s outpatient clinics during the last year of their educational experience.
 The Palmer Chiropractic Clinics feature a unique mentorship model of education, where the faculty clinician supervises patient care and is closely assisted by the student intern.
 This approach is nurturing and supportive, and focuses on collaborative, patient-centered care with input from the patient as a member of the healthcare team.
 In addition, students have the opportunity to use the latest technology in electronic patient records and digital radiology during their clinical training experience.
-Another unique opportunity is provided through Palmer’s innovative Clinic Abroad Program, which gives students an opportunity to spend several weeks in countries such as Brazil, Morocco, Madagascar, India and Vietnam, providing care to residents who don’t have access to adequate healthcare services.

 What does Palmer offer in terms of business education?

 In addition to business classes within the curriculum that teach students how to create a business plan and operate a successful practice, Palmer offers a unique, co-curricular business program through the Palmer Center for Business Development.